 In the United States, approximately 1 in 141 individuals is diagnosed with celiac disease — a lifelong condition — which damages the lining of the small intestine and prevents it from absorbing parts of food that are important for health.
-The damage is due to a reaction from eating gluten, a protein found in wheat, barley, rye and possibly oats.
+The damage is due to a reaction from eating gluten, a protein found in wheat, barley, rye and sometimes oats.
 The lining of the intestines contains areas called villi, which help absorb nutrients.
-When people with celiac disease eat foods or products that contain gluten, their immune system reacts by creating substances that cause damage to the villi.
+When people with celiac disease eat foods or products that contain gluten, their immune system reacts by damaging the villi.
 This results in an inability of the body to absorb nutrients properly.
-Individuals then become malnourished despite how much food they may eat.
+Individuals may become malnourished despite how much food they may eat.

 Celiac disease can develop at any point in life, from infancy to late adulthood, with more women than men being diagnosed.
-And, interestingly, 83 percent of those with celiac disease have not been diagnosed, partly because there are many symptoms that vary from person to person.
+And, interestingly, 80 percent of those with celiac disease may not have been diagnosed, partly because there are many symptoms that vary from person to person.
 For example, one person may have constipation, the second may have diarrhea and a third may have no trouble at all with stools.

 Risk and Symptoms